 - The RJ45 jack serves as interface to the Ethernet PG/OP channel. - This interface allows you to program respectively remote control your CPU and to access the internal web server. - The Ethernet PG/OP channel (X1/X5) is designed as switch.
-This enables PG/OP communication via the connections X1 and X5. - Configurable connections are possible. - DHCP respectively the assignment of the network configuration with a DHCP server is supported. - Default diagnostics addresses: 2025 ...
-2040
+This enables PG/OP communication via the connections X1 and X5. - Configurable connections are possible. - DHCP respectively the assignment of the network configuration by specifying a DHCP server is supported. - Default diagnostic addresses: 8169 ...
+8184